-“It is beautiful… that declarations of love can be transformed into an act of kindness and humanity towards refugees,” he added.
+“It is beautiful… that declarations of love can be transformed into an act of kindness and humanity towards migrants,” he added.

-The auction raised a total of €250,000 which will go to three charities who are helping refugees: Solipam, the Salvation Army and Emmaüs Solidarité.
+The auction raised a total of €250,000 which will go to three charities who are helping migrants: Solipam, the Salvation Army and Emmaüs Solidarité.

 However, not everyone supported the auction with a small group of far-right activists briefly staging a protest.